-Practitioners, Work to the standards set by the Children and Learning

-including social Directorate.

-workers will: • Ensure their practice is relational and reflects the

-Relational Practice Framework.

-Quality assure their own work including recording.

-Use supervision sessions to reflect critically on practice.

-Take up all opportunities to enhance their learning and

-development.

-Team Managers will: Work to the standards set by the Children and Learning
+Team Managers will: Work to the standards set by the Children and Learning Directorate.
+Continually monitor team performance through performance indicators and dashboards.
+Check the quality of case decisions, recording and assessment through management oversight and learning conversations.
+Read and act on recommendations from learning conversations and moderations.
+Monitor individual worker's performance and learning needs through supervision.

-Directorate.

-• Continually monitor team performance through

-performance indicators and dashboards.

-Check the quality of case decisions, recording and

-assessment through management oversight and

-learning conversations.

-Read and act on recommendations from learning

-conversations and moderations.

-Monitor individual worker's performance and learning

-needs through supervision.

 Act on a worker's performance where needed.
 Deal effectively with complaints.

-Consider their team's learning and developmental

-objectives and ensure they are able to take up learning
+Consider their team's learning and developmental objectives and ensure they are able to take up learning opportunities.
+Report progress to and raise issues with the service manager on a regular basis.

-opportunities.

-Report progress to and raise issues with the service

-manager on a regular basis.

 Act on feedback from children and families.

-Service Managers Work to the standards set by the Children and Learning will: Directorate.
+Service Managers will: Work to the standards set by the Children and Learning Directorate.
 Monitor their service area performance through performance indicators and dashboards.
-Oversee the team managers' quality assurance role. • Check the quality of case work and case decision making through learning conversations and other relevant quality assurance work.
+Oversee the team managers' quality assurance role.
+Check the quality of case work and case decision making through learning conversations and other relevant quality assurance work.
 Monitor the frequency and quality of supervision.
 Contribute to Quality Assurance forums and ensure learning is disseminated within their service.
+The Senior Management Team will: Promote a culture of excellence with a "high support, high expectation" ethos.
+Promote and support quality assurance activity and learning across services.
+Have oversight of quality assurance activity and its outcomes, holding managers to account for the quality of their services.
+Be open to feedback to ensure the conditions for practice to thrive are present.

-Child Protection and Work to the standards set by the Children and Learning Independent Directorate.
-Reviewing Officers Monitor the quality of child protection work through will: learning conversations.
+Child Protection and Independent Reviewing Officers will: Work to the standards set by the Children and Learning Directorate.
+Monitor the quality of child protection work through learning conversations.
 Monitor the quality-of-care planning and practice in CLA through learning conversations.
 Chair CP conferences and CLA reviews.
 Raise issues with workers and managers through the escalation policy.
 Ensure children and families can participate in decision making.
 Provide specialist advice and consultation for social workers on child protection and CLA.
-The Quality Work to the standards set by the Children and Learning Assurance Service Directorate. will: • Collect, collate, analyse, moderate and report on management information data including that from learning conversations. • Provide managerial oversight of the child protection and CLA systems.
+The Quality Assurance Service will: Work to the standards set by the Children and Learning Directorate.
+Collect, collate, analyse, moderate and report on management information data including that from learning conversations.
+Provide managerial oversight of the child protection and CLA systems.
 Track and have management oversight of PLO and court cases.
 Provide managerial oversight of learning conversations.
 Provide a learning loop alongside the Academy from learning conversation activity into the learning and development forums across Children's Services.
 Coordinate and support all complaints that come into Children's Safeguarding and Social Work, produce an annual report on findings, and disseminate learning from complaints.
 Provide a first point of contact for partner agencies on safeguarding advice via the LADO.
-Provide the learning and development framework for the division.
+The Children and Learning Academy and Principal Social Worker will: Provide the learning and development framework for the division.
 Oversee the commissioning and delivery of the division's learning programme.
 Support practice development.
 Promote a culture of learning.
 Provide the policy and the recording framework for the division.
 Facilitate forums and other opportunities for staff to have a voice.
-The Senior • Promote a culture of excellence with a "high supp high expectation" ethos.
-Promote and support quality assurance activity and learning across services.
-Have oversight of quality assurance activity and its outcomes, holding managers to account for the quality of their services. • Be open to feedback to ensure the conditions for practice to thrive are present. • Have an overview of quality assurance in the Directorate, including setting standards, ensuring resources and approving action to improve standards of practice and service. • Follow its own Quality & Performance Framework.
-Members of the Q&P group will oversee audit activ actions for completion and actions and improvement plans
+The Quality Assurance Board will: Have an overview of quality assurance in the Directorate, including setting standards, ensuring resources and approving action to improve standards of practice and service.
+The Youth Justice Service will: Follow its own Quality & Performance Framework.
+Members of the Q&P group will oversee audit activity, actions for completion and actions and improvement plans